• Menu

 Day 6: Back to Seattle

-We drove about 2.5 hours to Columbia City, a suburb of Seattle, to stay with friends as we had a flight out the following morning.
+We drove about 2.5 hours to Columbia City, a suburb of Seattle.
+We stayed with friends as we had a flight out the following morning.

 Traveled in August 2021